jundalisay/spblist/content/en/social/economics/balance-sheet.md

 {{< q a="Socrates" c="Phaedo by Plato Simplified, Chapter 10" >}}
 [The man who gave him the poison looked at his feet and legs now and then.
-After a while, he pressed Socrates' foot hard, and asked him if he could feel.
-Socrates said, No. He repeated this with his leg, and so upwards and upwards.
-Socrates showed us that he was cold and stiff.
-He felt them himself, and said:]
+Socrates showed us that he was cold and stiff and said:]

 When the poison reaches the heart, that will be the end.
 Crito, I owe a cock to Asclepius.
 Will you remember to pay the debt?
 {{< /q >}}